 If a rubbing alcohol contains wintergreen or methyl salicylate, individuals may use it to help relieve muscle aches that are the result of exertion.
 An additional use involves disinfecting small objects in the home.

-Isopropyl alcohol is undiluted, so has stronger antibacterial properties.
-However, this also makes it more hazardous, and it is not appropriate for home use.
+Isopropyl alcohol is undiluted and this makes it more hazardous, and it is not appropriate for home use.

 People should not apply isopropyl alcohol to the skin for any reason, as it can pass into the bloodstream and cause poisoning.
 Rubbing alcohol is better for use in first aid and to sterilize small objects or surfaces.